In these terms and conditions, the following expressions have the following meanings:

 "Confidential Information" all information in respect of the business of a party including, without prejudice to the generality of the foregoing, any ideas; business methods; finance; prices; business, financial, marketing, development or manpower plans; customer lists or details; computer systems and software; products or services, including but not limited to know-how or other matters connected with the products or services manufactured, marketed, provided or obtained by a party; and information concerning relationships with actual or potential clients, customers or suppliers and the needs and requirements of a party and of such persons; and any other information which, if disclosed, will be liable to cause harm to that party;

 "Customer" means the party specified in the Order Form requesting the supply of Software, Equipment and/or Services from Frog;

-"Customer Data" means the data, text, drawings, diagrams, images or sounds (together with any database made up of any of these) which are supplied to Frog by the Customer and/or any End User in connection with the Hosting Services.
+"Customer Personal Data" means any Personal Data Processed by a Contracted Processor on behalf of a Customer Group Member pursuant to or in connection with the Principal Agreement the data as well as text, drawings, diagrams, images or sounds (together with any database made up of any of these) which are supplied to Frog by the Customer and/or any End User in connection with the Hosting Services.

 "End User" means the Customer and any other person using the Software as permitted by the Customer;